 One of the best things about South Carolina’s perfect size is that it only takes a few hours to get from one border to the opposite border.
-This means that day trips to our farthest reaching state parks like Kings Mountain, which is only a stone’s throw from the North Carolina border, are entirely possible no matter where you live in the Palmetto State.
-If you love chasing waterfalls as much as you love chasing history, then a visit to this state park and its block hand-laid stair-step waterfall is in order.
+This means that day trips to our farthest-reaching state parks like Kings Mountain, which is only a stone’s throw from the North Carolina border, are entirely possible no matter where you live in the Palmetto State.
+If you love chasing waterfalls in South Carolina as much as you love chasing history, then a visit to Kings Mountain State Park and its block hand-laid stair-step waterfall is in order.

 Day trips were made for early starts and awesome destinations.
-From anywhere in South Carolina, you should be able to get to this waterfall park and back home in the same day.
+From anywhere in South Carolina, you should be able to get to this waterfall park and back home on the same day.
 From Greenville, it’s a little over an hour away.
 From Charleston, it’s 3.5 hours; Hilton Head Island is a four-hour drive, and from Columbia, it’s less than two hours.

 Kings Mountain State Park is located in Blacksburg and a small admission fee is required for entry.
 Learn more from the official website of South Carolina State Parks.
 And if this sort of trip is your favorite way to get out into nature, take a look at our list of accessible waterfalls in South Carolina.